AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/set-up-and-manage-orgs-and-teams/manage-users-and-teams/delete-users-admin-console.md

 * If the user is in only one organization, the user is deactivated.
 * If the user is in more than one organization, the user is removed from the organization that the user was modified in on the [!DNL Adobe Admin Console].
-* For other considerations when deleting a user in [!DNL Workfront Fusion], see [Considerations when deleting a user in [!DNL Workfront Fusion]](/help/workfront-fusion/set-up-and-manage-workfront-fusion/set-up-and-manage-orgs-and-teams/manage-users-and-teams/delete-users-in-fusion.md#considerations-when-deleting-a-user-in-workfront-fusion)
+* Consider the following when deleting a user.

+### Considerations when deleting a user in Workfront Fusion

+Consider the following when deleting a user.

+* When a user is deleted, the user's connections, keys, and webhooks are removed.
+* Any scenarios belonging to the user are transferred to the organization Owner.
+The connections in these scenarios must be updated, because the connections belonging to the user are no longer valid.
+* If the deleted user owns any applications or public templates, the applications or public templates are transferred to the organization Owner.
+If there is not an organization Owner, the applications or public templates are transferred to another user.